Most of us think of the term "cliché" as being a bad thing, and if we take a look at the actual definition of the word it's not hard to see why.

 Which is the reason we're not able to come up with anything all that ground breaking on our own.

 Give our mind something to work with however and it becomes an entirely different beast.
-It's motors start whirring as is starts to associate one idea to the next, dismantling and recombining them to create something novel.
+It's motors start whirring as it associates one idea to the next, dismantling and recombining them to create something novel.
 It absolutely thrives on this process.
 We enjoy solving puzzles, but we need the pieces their to put them in place.

 You might be worried that you're stealing someone else's idea and using it as your own.
 That's one perspective sure.
 Another might be though, that you're simply allowing a new version of that idea to live on in a different form.
 Every great idea that's out there already, came from somewhere.
 The very best came from a moment of inspiration sparked by something that connected with the creator on a profound level.